FlorianSW/discord-player-count-bot/README.md

 #### BattlEye RCon

 The `battleye` provider uses the RCon protocol features provided by games which utilise the BattlEye anti-cheat software.
-Only games with BattlEye are supported by this provider, some games may also not work, even given they use BattlEye.
+Only games with BattlEye (e.g. Arma 2/3 or DayZ) are supported by this provider, some games may also not work, even given they use BattlEye.
 In order to use this provider, you need to set the `RConPort` option in your BattlEye configuration, as well as the RConPassword option.
 Both values, together with your game servers IP address need to be configured.

 To configure this provider, set the `PLAYER_COUNT_PROVIDER` configuration option to `battleye`, additionally configure the provider with the following options:

 | Configuration option          | Description | Value  |
 | ----------------------------- |-------------| ------:|